 - Do not force the patient to talk before they are ready.

 - Listen carefully without judging the patient’s feelings or your own.
-It is OK to point out and disagree with negative or self-defeating thoughts.
+It’s OK to point out and disagree with self-defeating thoughts.

 - Decide together what you can do to support each other.

-- Do not try to reason with the person if fear, anxiety, or depression is severe.
-Talk with the doctor about medicines and other kinds of help.
+- Don’t try to reason with the person if fear, anxiety, or depression is severe.
+Talk with the cancer team about medicines and other kinds of help.

-- If necessary, help make the appointment for evaluation or treatment and take the patient to the doctor.
+- If needed, help make the appointment for evaluation or treatment and take or go with the patient.

 - Engage the person in activities they enjoy.

-- If the patient starts antidepressants, encourage them to continue treatment until symptoms improve (which may take 2 to 4 weeks) or to seek different treatment if symptoms don't improve.
+- If the patient starts antidepressants, encourage them to continue treatment until symptoms improve (which may take 2 to 4 weeks).
+Talk to the person who prescribed the medicine about different treatment if symptoms don’t improve by then.

-- Reassure the depressed person that with time and treatment, they will begin to feel better.
+- Reassure the depressed person that with time and treatment, they’ll begin to feel better.

 - Keep in mind that caregivers can also become depressed.
 All these suggestions may be used for caregivers, too.

 - Take time to care for yourself.
-Spend time with friends or doing activities you enjoy.
+Spend time with friends or doing things you enjoy.

-- Consider getting support for yourself through groups or individual counseling.
+- Consider getting support for yourself through groups or one-on-one counseling.

-- Has thoughts of suicide, or cannot stop thinking about death
+- Has thoughts of suicide, or can’t stop thinking about death

-- Behaves in such a way that you are concerned for their safety
+- Behaves in such a way that you’re concerned about their safety

-- Cannot eat or sleep and is not interested in the activities of daily living for several days
+- Can’t eat or sleep and isn’t interested in their usual activities for several days

-- Has trouble breathing, is sweating, or feels restless
+- Has trouble breathing, is sweating, or feels very restless